MohitGoel92/Venture-Capital-Profit-Prediction/README.md

 # Multiple-Linear-Regression

-We will explore Multiple Linear Regression
+We will explore be solving a simple business task using Multiple Linear Regression.